Meet

 Jane

-Jane Hanna Stoudt - Founder - Minister of Trauma Informed Discipleship
+Jane Hanna Stoudt - Founder - Minister

-Jane Hanna Stoudt has built her life and ministry in the places most people overlook.
-The spaces shaped by trauma, PTSD, chronic overwhelm, neurodivergent wiring, and the long road of healing.
-She didn’t study those places from afar.
-She lived in them.
-As a woman navigating MS, CPTSD, and a nervous system shaped by decades of trauma, she learned early that many traditional approaches to Bible study unintentionally leave the wounded and overwhelmed feeling unseen.
-She longed for a way to meet God without pressure, shame, or sensory overload.
+As a woman navigating MS, CPTSD, and a nervous system shaped by decades of trauma, Jane learned early that many traditional approaches to Bible study unintentionally leave wounded and overwhelmed believers feeling unseen.
+Fast-paced methods, pressure to perform, and spiritualized urgency often made it harder, not easier, to meet God.
+She longed for a way to approach Scripture without shame, without pressure, and without sensory overload.

 Because in the margins, grace is not missing.